Pastoral Ministry in CALC

 We believe, trust and confess that God calls both men and women to the office of the Ministry of Word and Sacrament.
 The paper "Ordination of Women to the Office of Word and Sacrament - Scriptural and Confessional Authority" was adopted at the 2011 General Convention.
 Click here to download the document.

-Click here to download a document, prepared by Pastor Rick Bergh, CALC's Pastoral Personnel Director, which provides a comprehensive description of the Shepherd's Pathway for Pastoral Ministry in CALC.
+Click here to download a document which provides a comprehensive description of the Shepherd's Pathway for Pastoral Ministry in CALC.
 See page 8 of this document for a brief explanation of each step in the schematic above.

 Click here to download CALC's "Ministry of Word and Sacrament - Call, Ordination & Installation of a Pastor, Standards, Policies and Disciplinary Proceedures".